tada/pljava/src/site/markdown/use/policy.md

 The `pljava.policy` file, by default, is used _instead of_ any `.java.policy`
 file in the OS user's home directory that Java would normally load.
-There probably is no such file in the `postgres` user's home directory, and if for any reason there is one, it probably is not tailored to PL/Java.
+There probably is no such file in the `postgres` user's home directory, and if for any reason there is one, it probably was not put there with PL/Java in mind.

 The [configuration variable][confvar] `pljava.policy_urls` can be
 used to name different, or additional, policy files.